-As previously noted, ScalaTrace's inter-compression is a costly operation with $O(n^2 \log P)$ complexity, where n is the size of the PRSD-compressed intra-node event trace and P is the number of processes.
-To remove this effective bottle-neck, we applied our logarithmic algorithm to find processes that exhibit different behavior.
+As previously noted, ScalaTrace's inter-node compression is a costly operation with $O(n^2 \log P)$ complexity, where n is the size of the PRSD-compressed intra-node event trace and P is the number of processes.
+To remove this effective bottleneck, we applied our logarithmic algorithm to find processes that exhibit different behavior.
 Also, we divided the merge process into two steps: (1) merging sub-clusters into main clusters over a local radix tree with $O(n \log SC)$ complexity, where SC is the maximum number of sub-clusters within a main cluster, and (2) merging main clusters over a radix tree with $O(n^2 \log MC)$ complexity, where MC is the number of main clusters.
 The second level of merging is the most costly operation.
 Therefore, our first experiment was to determine MC for different benchmarks.

 Fig. 4 depicts the topologies of different benchmarks at size 16 (processes).
 In this figure, main clusters are separated by solid lines, and sub-clusters are separated by dotted lines (e.g., BT has one main cluster and three sub-clusters).
-Table 2 shows the number of main clusters MC and sub-clusters SC for these benchmarks.
+Table 3 shows the number of main clusters MC and sub-clusters SC for these benchmarks.
 According to our experiments, for both weak and strong scaling, the reported number of clusters is constant.
-Also, the number of clusters is given by max(MC, SC), which indicates how many different traces ultimately have to be collected for communication characterization.
+Also, the number of clusters is constant for the Sweep3D benchmark with different problem sizes.
+Notice that the total number of clusters is given by max(MC,SC), which indicates how many different traces ultimately have to be collected for communication characterization.